Isild/InvoiceBrain/README.md

 # Elasticsearch

 App have searchs on invoice resource.

 You can search at:

 - invoice number at endpoint `/invoices/search-by-number`
 - invoice companies name at endpoint `/invoices/search-by-companies`
 - invoice dates at endpoint `/invoices/search-by-dates`
 - invoice description and products list at endpoint `/invoices/search-by-descriptions-products`

+Documentation for each endpoint can be found in [Documentation](#documentation) section

+Here are specific implementation of elasticsearch to speed up searching.
+More functions with sophisticated filters will be implemented soon.